AbdelazizMaher/Embedded_Linux/Embedded_Linux/05_Kernel/README.md

 make zImage modules dtbs ARCH=arm CROSS_COMPILE=<Path To the Compiler>/arm-cortexa9_neon-linux-musleabihf- -j$(nproc)
 ```

-**Once you have cloned the repository,** you can build the Linux kernel for the Raspberry Pi using the following commands:
+2. you can build the Linux kernel for the **Raspberry Pi4** using the following commands:

 ```bash
 # To indentify your kernel version
 cd linux[version]